 Being prepared for emergencies reduces stress when it actually happens.
-This FREE Five Page Family Emergency Binder will help you when a crisis hits!
+This FREE Seven Page Family Emergency Binder will help you when a crisis hits!
 Whether that is hospitalization, death, hurricane, flood or any catastrophic event, this compilation will help guide your loved ones through the toughest of times.

 Yet, time and time again we procrastinate and don’t take the few simple steps to be ready.
 Whether you are preparing for the next hurricane season, middle America’s tornado alley, a threatening snowstorm up north, or dealing with a family member in the hospital that cares for all the family administrative duties, these comprehensive printables will have your family ready for just about any situation.